B

 Different Calls

-Brown-headed cowbirds males are the only ones who use perched songs, and they have a frequency of 0.5 to 12kHz, the widest range of any bird song.
+Brown-headed cowbird males are the only ones who use perched songs, and they have a frequency of 0.5 to 12kHz, the widest range of any bird song.

-Chucks or keks are abrupt notes used by both males and females.
-However, these notes can only be detected up to 5 m of the cowbird.
-So, unfortunately, there is not much research about these vocalizations.
+Chucks or keks are abrupt notes used by both males and females, but they can only be detected up to 5 meters from the cowbird; consequently, there is limited research on these vocalizations.

 Chatter is mainly used by females and sometimes as a response to other calls.
 While there are minimal differences in chatter between subspecies or populations, there are variations between individuals.
-This leads researchers to believe these sounds are used for identification.
+This has led researchers to believe these sounds are used for individual identification.

 Because brown-headed cowbirds are brood parasites, their mating habits affect several other species.
 They impact 226 different host species that vary in size, from stocky blackbirds weighing over 3.5 ounces to warblers weighing only 0.3 to 0.5 ounces.